wwwild/CBC/README.md

 ## Installation issues

-If you only have a Java runtime (JRE) installed and not a full JDK installed (i.e. without JAVA_HOME set) you will see this error:
+ * If you only have a Java runtime (JRE) installed and not a full JDK installed (i.e. without JAVA_HOME set) you will see this error:
 >  Unable to locate tools.jar.
 Expected to find it in C:\Program Files\Java\jre7\lib\tools.jar

 To resolve this error you must install a Java JDK and set the JAVA_HOME environment variable to point to that location (see build.bat).
+ * Various errors may be caused by not properly copying the various jar files as per the installation files above.

 ## Runtime issues

+### FTP failures

  * The FTP process should not fail (the CBC-Sermon.bat file pre-checks that the server is reachable), but in the unlikely event it does fail this is typical of the error you might see:
 >    BUILD FAILED
 >    C:\albatross\CBC\Web\build.xml:53: The following error occurred while executing this line: